Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-But, Programmers can define their own data Type with a mix of all these predefined data types and use it in their programs.
-We are going to try this out with a simple example.
+However, programmers can also define their own custom data types, combining multiple predefined data types into a single structure, and use them in their programs.
+Let’s explore this concept with a simple example.

 Creating a User-Defined Type.